 Dr Xavier Badoux

-Dr Xavier Badoux is a clinical hematologist with appointments at St George public and St George Private hospitals.
+Dr Xavier Badoux is a clinical haematologist with appointments at St George public and St George Private hospitals.
 He is a conjoint lecturer at the University of NSW.
-Xavier has a strong research interest in Chronic Lymphocytic Leukemia (CLL) and lymphoproliferative diseases.
-He graduated from Harvard University, Massachusetts followed by his medical degree from the University of Sydney and obtained dual fellowships under the Royal Australasian College of Physicians (FRACP) and Royal College of Pathologists of Australasia (FRCPA).
-After his specialty training, Xavier completed a clinical fellowship in 2011 at the Leukemia department at MD Anderson Cancer Center in Houston, Texas.
+Xavier has a strong research interest in Chronic Lymphocytic Leukaemia (CLL) and lymphoproliferative diseases.
+He graduated from Harvard University, Massachusetts, followed by his medical degree from the University of Sydney and obtained dual fellowships under the Royal Australasian College of Physicians (FRACP) and Royal College of Pathologists of Australasia (FRCPA).
+After his speciality training, Xavier completed a clinical fellowship in 2011 at the Leukemia department at MD Anderson Cancer Center in Houston, Texas.
 He pursued a research interest in novel therapeutic mechanisms in CLL, investigating the immunological changes occurring with immunomodulatory therapy.
-Since his return to Australia, Xavier maintains a strong interest in lymphoma and leukemia research and is principal investigator in a number of international clinical trials in chronic lymphocytic leukemia and lymphoma exploring the benefits of novel targeted therapies in the treatment of these disease.
+Since his return to Australia, Xavier maintains a strong interest in lymphoma and leukaemia research.
+Furthermore, he is the principal investigator in a number of international clinical trials in chronic Lymphocytic leukaemia and lymphoma, exploring the benefits of novel targeted therapies in the treatment of these diseases.
 He is the author of a number of peer-reviewed original research in high-impact journals.

 Assoc Prof Christina Brown

 Institute of Haematology